Classifying fusion rules of anyons or SymTFTs: A general algebraic formula for domain wall problems and quantum phase transitions: Acknowledgement

 \section{Acknowledgement}

 The author thanks Gerard Watts and Ingo Runkel for helpful discussions and for notifying the author of the elementary but fundamental method of solving the ring homomorphism by studying the representation by idempotents.
-The author thanks Yuma Furuta, Taishi Kawamoto, and Shinichiro Yahagi for related collaborations.
+The author thanks Yuma Furuta, Taishi Kawamoto, and Shinichiro Yahagi for related collaborations, and Shuma Nakashiba for the related discussions.
 The author thanks the support from NCTS.

 \textbf{End Matter}